redhat-nfvpe/onap-lab-experimental/doc/manager.md

 * Its IP address on the work LAN

 Our scripts in the next steps will be making changes to this machine.
-They do the best they can to isolate our work: most of it will be under the user "hypervisor", and most of what they run will be inside virtual machines, which we will set up with libvirt.
+They do the best they can to isolate our work: most of it will be under the user "manager", and most of what they run will be inside virtual machines, which we will set up with libvirt.

 However, some work will have to be done in root: installing some utility packages and setting up custom network bridges as well as the virtual machines themselves.

-Step 2: Prepare the Hypervisor
+Step 2: Prepare the Manager
 ------------------------------

-Edit `configuration/environment` and set `HYPERVISOR_IP_ADDRESS` to point to our Hypervisor.
+Edit `configuration/environment` and set `MANAGER_IP_ADDRESS` to point to our Manager.
 We can use a host name.
 Then run:

-    hypervisor/prepare
+    manager/prepare

-We will be prompted only once for the root password for the Hypervisor, which we will use to authorize a keypair for ssh.
+We will be prompted only once for the root password for the Manager, which we will use to authorize a keypair for ssh.

 What this script does: